griffinbran/Chemical-Physics-Data-Visualization/README.md

 ---
 ### Problem Statement:
 > Researchers in the Atomic-Molecular-&-Optical-Sciences Group, within the Chemical Sciences Division at Berkeley Lab (LBNL), have developed a novel technique for investigation of nonlinear physical processes with time-resolved measurements scaled at the molecular level.
-This project was performed to support automation of redundant data processing tasks and to develop open-source visualization tools that increase effiency of data analysis performed in the laboratory.
+This project was performed to support automation of redundant data processing tasks and to develop open-source visualization tools that increase efficiency of data analysis performed in the laboratory.

 #### **Exploration of the following specific goals:**
 1. Alleviate restrictive dependencies on generic proprietary visualization software.